tekbasse/cl-custom/README.md

 It allows tcl procedures to be used in a web-based publishing environment.
 It is not tied to vertical web applications, such as OpenACS ecommerce package.

-This packagte is for managing custom products of up to 5 different specifications per product.
-Development of cl-custom is sponsored by CraftsmanLarry.com.
+This package is for managing custom products of up to 5 different specifications per product.
+Specifications can be unique to each product.

+Development of cl-custom was sponsored by CraftsmanLarry.com in 2012-3.

 license
 -------